Dustley Mulder: Levski Sofia

 On 30 June 2010, Mulder agreed to join Bulgarian side Levski Sofia.
 On the following day he made his unofficial debut in a friendly against Metalist Kharkiv, before signing a two-year contract on 2 July as a free agent.
 He made his competitive debut on 22 July in a 2–0 away win over Dundalk in the second qualifying round of the 2010–11 UEFA Europa League.

 On 8 December 2011, Mulder signed a one-year contract extension, keeping him at Levski until 2013.

 He scored his first goal for Levski on 25 August 2012 in a 2–0 win against Montana at the Ogosta Stadium.
 In January 2013, it was reported that Mulder had extended his contract with Levski.
 The new two-year contract was signed on 15 January.
 Mulder ended 2012–13 season with a total of 5 goals.

 In the summer of 2013 he was temporarily released from Levski, but was reinstated to the first team a month later.

 In December 2013 during a game against CSKA Sofia for the Bulgarian Cup, Mulder scored the last penalty for his team in the 7–6 win which led the team to the quarterfinals of the tournament.
-Mulder made his last appearance for Levski Sofia on 24 May 2014, after replacing Elin Topuzakov in the first half of a 3–2 win over Lazio in an exhibition match, which was held in commemoration of 100 years since the founding of the "blues".
-In the beginning of June 2014 new appointed sports director of Levski announced that the "bluemen" would no longer use Dustley's services as player.
-After four years of playing for the Bulgarian club, Mulder made 95 appearances in which he scored 2 goals.
+Mulder made his last appearance for Levski Sofia on 24 May 2014, after replacing Elin Topuzakov in the first half of a 3–2 win over Lazio in an exhibition match held to commemorate 100 years of the founding of the "blues".
+In the beginning of June 2014, the newly appointed sports director of Levski announced that the "bluemen" would no longer use Dustley's services as a player.
+In his four years playing for the Bulgarian club, Mulder made 95 appearances and scored 2 goals.